 For many small business owners, learning how to be a confident and persuasive speaker is one of the biggest challenges to overcome.
 This podcast, hosted by British journalist Viv Groskop, explores ways in which you can take control, learn to love the spotlight — and make it work for you.

-Nothing Ventured invitesy you to join conversations with the people who make the start-up world go round.
-Entrepreneur and Founder Aarish Shah talks to founders, investors, and operators across the tech and venture ecosystem exploring some of the lesser-heard stories and challenges they've faced as they try to build the future.
-Nothing Ventured brings a diverse group of guests from across sectors and provides insights, support and a sense of community to those in the space.
+Nothing Ventured invites you to join conversations with the people who make the start-up world go round.
+Entrepreneur and Founder Aarish Shah talks to founders, investors, and operators across the tech and venture ecosystem, exploring some lesser-heard stories and challenges they've faced as they try to build the future.
+Nothing Ventured brings a diverse group of guests from across sectors and provides insights, support, and a sense of community to those in the space.

 On the other end of the spectrum, Without Fail focuses on the challenges faced by successful start-ups — and what went wrong along the way.
-Host Alex Blumberg interviews people from all walks of life, hearing how experts from a variety of different industries have tackled the pitfalls of their own careers.
-If you’ve hit a rough patch, this podcast provides the inspiration to keep going.
+Host Alex Blumberg interviews people from all walks of life, hearing how experts from a variety of different industries have tackled the pitfalls of their careers.
+If you’ve hit a rough patch, this podcast inspires you to keep going.

 If you want to build a successful SME, you’ll need to keep abreast of all the latest news in the business and finance worlds.
 But for time-poor entrepreneurs, it can be difficult to fit everything in.
 On The Best One Yet (previously Snacks Daily), hosts Jack Kramer and Nick Martell condense the day’s most important updates into bite-sized portions, so you can stay up-to-date without sacrificing a large chunk of your day.

-We couldn’t do a round up of the best podcasts and books for small business without including our own podcast – GrowSolo.
-Our new podcast is a series of interviews with inspirational solo entrepreneurs with each episode designed to inspire the next generation.
+We couldn’t do a round-up of the best podcasts and books for small businesses without including our podcast – GrowSolo.
+Our new podcast is a series of interviews with inspirational solo entrepreneurs, with each episode designed to inspire the next generation.
 We'll be learning more about our guest's stories, how they're building their audience and how they manage their solo business.
-We’ve got some excellent guests in the pipeline so subscribe now.
+We’ve got some excellent guests in the pipeline, so subscribe now.

 Catch the first episode with Bee Arnold, GrowSolo podcast.

-Our pick of the best books for small business, essential reading for anyone looking to make it big!
+Our pick of the best books for small businesses is essential reading for anyone looking to make it big!

 Even the most talented of salespeople can learn something from this book by Jeffrey Gitomer, which takes a deep dive into an oft-maligned world.
 In its pages, you’ll learn more about what makes a good salesman and find ways to apply these skills to your own business.